-Molina expects that its contracted Provider will respect the privacy of Molina Members (including Molina Members who are not patients of the Provider) and comply with all applicable Laws and regulations regarding the privacy of patient and Member PHI.
-Molina provides its Members with a privacy notice upon their enrollment in our health plan.
+Molina expects that its contracted providers will respect the privacy of Molina members (including Molina members who aren't patients of the provider) and comply with all applicable laws and regulations regarding the privacy of patient and member PHI.
+Molina provides its members with a privacy notice upon their enrollment in our health plan.
 The privacy notice explains how Molina uses and discloses their PHI and includes a summary of how Molina safeguards their PHI.

-Telehealth/Telemedicine Providers: Telehealth transmissions are subject to HIPAArelated requirements outlined under State and Federal Law, including:
+Telehealth/telemedicine providers: Telehealth transmissions are subject to HIPAA-related requirements outlined under state and federal law, including:

 - 42 C.F.R.
-Part 2 Regulations - Health Information Technology for Economic and Clinical Health Act, ("HITECH Act")
+Part 2 Regulations - Health Information Technology for Economic and Clinical Health Act, (HITECH Act)